Time To Play Defense With Consumer Staples?

 What appeals to me about Staples today if you look at the XLP is that a number of those stocks are being "disrupted" in the Darwinian or Schumpeterian nature that is the inevitable business cycle or business model disruption.

-Nelson Peltz and Procter & Gamble (NYSE:PG) are expected to take $10 billion out of PG's cost structure, Coke (NYSE:KO) has a new CEO, and Jim Qunicey seems to be committed to reinvigorating growth at the beverage giant.
+Nelson Peltz and Procter & Gamble (NYSE:PG) are expected to take $10 billion out of PG's cost structure, Coke (NYSE:KO) has a new CEO, and Jim Quincey seems to be committed to reinvigorating growth at the beverage giant.
 What is scary is that - with the possible exception of tobacco - Amazon (NASDAQ:AMZN) could potentially lay waste to a number of those retailers, not tomorrow, but certainly over the next 10 years.

 Conclusion: Consumer Staples is a great sector in which to play defense for clients.
 Coke is currently clients' largest Staples component, since the stock looks to be nearing a break of its 20-year trading range.
 The new CEO could be the catalyst.
-Coke has an Investor Day this Thursday, November 16th, and with new CEO Jim Quincey being on the job for about 6 months now, and the re-franchising and divestiture of the bottling operations now complete, a "leaner, meaner" Coke should be able to leverage even slightly faster revenue growth, and case volume growth, and drive better returns for shareholders.
+Coke has an Investor Day this Thursday, November 16th, and with new CEO James Quincey being on the job for about 6 months now, and the re-franchising and divestiture of the bottling operations now complete, a "leaner, meaner" Coke should be able to leverage even slightly faster revenue growth, and case volume growth, and drive better returns for shareholders.

 - Consumer Staples is anywhere between 7%-9% of the S&P 500 by market cap weight.
 Staples market cap weight within the S&P 500 has actually shrunk a little in 2017, which isn't unusual when growth is robust.